shree998/Campus-Expert/submissions/souravinsights/module-1/community-assessment.md

 ## Introduction
-I'm a student of Gandhi Institute for Technological Advancement, Bhubaneswar, Odisha, India.
+I'm a student of [Gandhi Institute for Technological Advancement](http://www.gita.edu.in/), Bhubaneswar, Odisha, India.
 In our area, the comminity activities have been given less priority.
 Students are limliting their exposure within the academic syllabus.
 Actually they don't get exposure of the real world of Computer Science.
-But outside in Bhubaneswar other colleges like `Institute of Technical Education and Research (ITER), KIIT University, CET` the community activies are always given the priority.
+But outside in Bhubaneswar other colleges like [KIIT University](http://kiit.ac.in/), [CET](https://www.cet.edu.in/) the community activies are always given the priority.
 Students of those universities are always active in events like Hackathons, Workshops and every other tech events.
 When I was in second year of my academic carieer I got exposed to one of this event accidentaly.
 Then I got so attracted to it that I  never missed any single event those are within my exposure.
-I then got introduced to two of the active comminity in Odisha i.e, **Google Developer Group Bhubaneswar** and **Microsoft Dev Community Odisha**.
-I started voluneering in these communities.
-I got so involved to it that I end up creating my own community, **Emisha**.
+I then got introduced to two of the active comminity in Odisha i.e, [**Google Developer Group Bhubaneswar**](https://www.gdgbbsr.com/) and [**Microsoft Dev Community Odisha**](https://www.facebook.com/MsdcOdisha/).
+I started voluneering
+in these communities.
+I got so involved to it that I end up creating my own community, [**Emisha**](http://getemisha.com/).
 It is an independent community, it's not limited to only our college but it is getting it's shadow every where around Bhubaneswar. `The main reason why I started this community is because I belong to a school where computer education was secondary and Rote learning was the primary thing, so I don't want my fellow students to face the same.` My community's primary goal is to spread the computer education awareness through out every